 In response to the RBA’s decision, the S&P/ASX200 dropped 1%.
 By the day’s end, it fell 0.51%, whilst the All Ords closed 0.45% lower.
 The market was clearly caught off-guard by the steady interest rate, since 24 of 27 economists surveyed by Bloomberg had expected a rate cut.

-would have served to boost the competitiveness of shares and property compared with cash-based investments and bonds," Commsec’s Craig James told The Herald Sun
+"Lower interest rates would have served to boost the competitiveness of shares and property compared with cash-based investments and bonds," Commsec’s Craig James told The Herald Sun.

 So what should your strategy be?